-On August 31, 2005, the Southern District of New York issued an order of preliminary approval of a settlement proposal among the investors in the plaintiff class, the issuer defendants (including us) and the issuer defendants' insurance carriers (the Issuers Settlement).
-The principal components of the Issuers Settlement were: (1) a release of all claims against the issuer defendants and their directors, officers and certain other related parties arising out of the alleged wrongful conduct in the amended complaint; (2) the assignment to the plaintiffs of certain of the issuer defendants' potential claims against the Underwriters; and (3) a guarantee by the insurers to the plaintiffs of the difference between \$1.0 billion and any lesser amount recovered by the plaintiffs from the Underwriter Defendants.
-The payments were to be charged to each issuer defendant's insurance policy on a pro rata basis.
+On October 13, 2004, the Southern District of New York granted plaintiffs' motion for class certification in six "focus cases" out of the more than 300 consolidated class actions.
+The Company was not named in any of the six "focus cases."
+On August 31, 2005, the Southern District of New York issued an order of preliminary approval of a settlement proposal among the investors in the plaintiff class, the Issuer Defendants (including us) and the Issuer Defendants' insurance carriers (the "Issuers Settlement").
+The principal components of the Issuers Settlement were: (1) a release of all claims against the Issuer Defendants and their directors, officers and certain other related parties arising out of the alleged wrongful conduct in the amended complaint; (2) the assignment to the plaintiffs of certain of the Issuer Defendants' potential claims against the Underwriters; and (3) a guarantee by the insurers to the plaintiffs of the difference between \$1.0 billion and any lesser amount recovered by the plaintiffs from the Underwriter Defendants.
+The payments were to be charged to each Issuer Defendant's insurance policy on a pro rata basis.
+The plaintiffs appealed the Issuers Settlement to the United States Court of Appeals for the Second Circuit (the "Second Circuit").

-On October 13, 2004, the Southern District of New York granted plaintiffs' motion for class certification in six "focus cases" out of the more than 300 consolidated class actions, but on December 5, 2006, the United States Court of Appeals for the Second Circuit (the Second Circuit) reversed the order, holding that plaintiffs could not satisfy the predominance requirement for a Federal Rule of Civil Procedure 23(b)(3) class action.
+On December 5, 2006, the Second Circuit reversed the order, holding that plaintiffs could not satisfy the predominance requirement for a Federal Rule of Civil Procedure 23(b)(3) class action.
 On June 25, 2007, in light of the Second Circuit's reversal of the class certification order and its subsequent denial of plaintiffs' petition for a rehearing or rehearing en banc, the Southern District of New York entered a stipulation between plaintiffs and the Issuer Defendants, terminating the proposed Issuers Settlement which the Southern District of New York had preliminarily approved on August 31, 2005.
-On September 27, 2007, plaintiffs filed a renewed motion for class certification with respect to the six focus cases, based on newly proposed class definitions.
-On October 10, 2008, at plaintiffs' request, the Southern District of New York ordered the withdrawal without prejudice of plaintiffs' renewed motion, which had been fully briefed and was sub judice.

 On August 14, 2007, plaintiffs filed amended complaints in the six "focus cases" and amended master allegations in the consolidated actions.
 On November 13, 2007, the Underwriter Defendants and Issuer Defendants moved to dismiss the amended complaints in the six "focus cases."
-On March 26, 2008, the Southern District of New York granted in part the motion as to a subset of plaintiffs' Section 11 claims, but denied the motion as to plaintiffs' other claims.
-We are not named in any of the six "focus cases."
+On March 26, 2008, the Southern District of New York granted in part the motion as to a subset of plaintiffs' Section 11 claims (alleging civil liabilities on account of false registration statements), but denied the motion as to plaintiffs' other claims.